DeBarrosDaRapper/DeBarrosDaRapper.github.io/_posts/2020-06-30-I-Need-An-Outlet-Like-An-IPhone.md

 These last 2-3 months, I’ve been laying the groundwork for a more meaningful, inclusive, online presence and have been thinking deep on, “How I can build a playful platform.
 I’m experimenting and playing like we used to do no the playground as kids, I’ll be sure to keep you updated right cheerrr in this dern blog, arrr k :)

-Check the practice I did with Mario, earlier in the day (demo of OTP):
+Check the practice I did with Mario, earlier in the day (demo of OTP, only 50 seconds):

 [https://youtu.be/5DHCnBEDbaQ](https://youtu.be/5DHCnBEDbaQ)